simple2d/simple2d/README.md

 }
 ```

-Save the code above to a file called `triangle.c`, and compile by running `simple2d build triangle.c` on the command line (in MinGW, run this in a Bash prompt).
-Then run the app using `./triangle` on macOS and Linux, or `triangle.exe` on Windows.
-Finally, enjoy your stunning triangle in a 640x480 window at 60 frames per second!
+Save the code above to a file called `triangle.c` and compile it by running `simple2d build triangle.c` on the command line (in MinGW, run this in a Bash prompt).
+Now run the app using `./triangle` on macOS and Linux, or `triangle.exe` on Windows, and enjoy your stunning triangle in a 640x480 window at 60 frames per second!

 The `simple2d build` command is a helpful shortcut for compiling a single source file.
-Of course, you can use a compiler directly, for example on Unix-like systems:
+Of course, you can also use a compiler directly, for example on Unix-like systems:

 ```bash
 cc triangle.c `simple2d --libs` -o triangle